peterberkenbosch/spree_process_docs/pull_requests.md

 - "add gift cards"
 ```

-When you are done your work in the feature branch, rebase the feature branch against master (or the stable branch you've forked from)
+When you are done your work in the topic branch, rebase the topic branch against master (or the stable branch you've forked from)

 Sample git rebase: